-When the fighting reached his home he fled with his family to a UN camp.
+When the fighting reached Hussein’s home he fled with his family to a UN camp.
 Then he returned to his old home to found that he was evicted.
 He cannot pay the rent because he is not paid from the government and, as many others in the city, his family soon became homeless.
 “I lost everything, I cannot feed my family and pay the rent anymore, but I do not want to go with my family to the camp again” he said.

 “Politics has been dominated by sectarian and political groups” said Wael Faisal, an electronic hardware vendor from the city, referring to slogans on the walls.
 “Baghdad has not implemented any development projects in Mosul since 2003, that’s the true” he added.

 With the persistence of this situation and the absence of a salary for hundreds of citiziens families are now forced to beg for food in mosques.
 More than 100 former workers gathered in eastern Mosul on Wednesday and complained they had not been paid for up to six months.
 “We do not have water and electricity, this is the political corruption that we are suffering from” Faisal said.

 Many says the situation will create fertile ground for the emergence of another militant group in Mosul, which has become a center of Sunni resistance after the fall of Saddam Hussein.”I think the future will be worse because the central government will not care about Mosul again” said Fernas Taleb, the owner of a shop selling light bulbs in eastern Mosul.
 “If this doesn’t change, there will be another group with a different name and with different people who may be embroiled in a new wave of violence” he added.